Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Abstract

 \section{Abstract}

-Surgical decisions are informed by aligning rapid portable 2D intraoperative images (\eg X-rays) to a high-fidelity 3D preoperative reference scan (\eg CT).
-2D/3D image registration often fails in practice: conventional optimization methods are prohibitively slow and susceptible to local minima, while neural networks trained on small datasets fail on new patients or require impractical landmark supervision.
+Surgical decisions are informed by aligning rapid portable 2D intraoperative images (\eg \xrays) to a high-fidelity 3D preoperative reference scan (\eg CT).
+However, 2D/3D registration can often fail in practice: conventional optimization methods are prohibitively slow and susceptible to local minima, while neural networks trained on small datasets fail on new patients or require impractical landmark supervision.
 We present \name, a self-supervised approach that leverages patient-specific simulation and differentiable physics-based rendering to achieve accurate 2D/3D registration without relying on manually labeled data.
-Preoperatively, a CNN is trained to regress the pose of a randomly oriented synthetic X-ray rendered from the preoperative CT.
-The CNN then initializes rapid intraoperative test-time optimization that uses the differentiable X-ray renderer to refine the solution.
+Preoperatively, a CNN is trained to regress the pose of a randomly oriented synthetic \xray rendered from the preoperative CT.
+The CNN then initializes rapid intraoperative test-time optimization that uses the differentiable \xray renderer to refine the solution.
 Our work further proposes several geometrically principled methods for sampling camera poses from $\SE3$, for sparse differentiable rendering, and for driving registration in the tangent space~$\se3$ with geodesic and multiscale locality-sensitive losses. \name achieves sub-millimeter accuracy across surgical datasets at intraoperative speeds, improving upon existing unsupervised methods by an order of magnitude and even outperforming supervised baselines.
-Our code is available at \url{https://github.com/eigenvivek/DiffPose}.
+Our implementation is at \url{https://github.com/eigenvivek/DiffPose}.